Face Covering and Mask Requirements

 - Facility and Campus Service is ordering, warehousing, and delivering face coverings (disposable, reusable).
 Orders will be fulfilled from the R5 Operations warehouse.

 TO ORDER: Visit e-SHOP and select the link labeled Central inventory order form for critical supplies in the e-SHOP messages section of the home page.

 c.
 Employees may provide their own face coverings, masks, or neck gaiters if they meet the following requirements:

 Fit snugly but comfortably against the side of the face

 - Be secured with ties, ear loops, or equivalent

 - Allow for breathing without restriction

 - Be able to be laundered without damage or change to the shape

-5. Face coverings should not create additional hazards to the users, e.g., restrictions to breathing or entanglement hazards.
+5. Face coverings should not create additional hazards to the user, e.g. restrictions to breathing, or entanglement hazards with ties and straps.
 Additional Safety Precautions